siduction/sidu-manual/data/en/0312-part-gparted_en.md

 [Please read on here.](0312-part-gparted_en.md#changing-ntfs-partition-sizes-with-gparted)

 + A partition needs a file system.
 Linux can work on and with different file systems.
-  For normal use, we recommend the ext4 file system.
+  For normal use, we recommend the **ext4** file system.
-  NTFS should be used if the partition is also to be used by a Windows installation.
-Siduction can read and write data to such partitions through the automatically installed *ntfs-3g*.
+  **NTFS** should be used if the partition is also to be used by a Windows installation. siduction can read and write data to such partitions through the automatically installed `ntfs-3g`.

 + The complete GParted documentation can be found in many languages on the [GParted homepage](https://gparted.org/documentation.php).